 ** Students should keep in mind that, under ABA rules, the Law School can grant credit only for the number of contact hours per week provided by the course in question, regardless of how much credit the other school may grant for the course.
 For example, if the course meets for two hours per week, the School of Law will grant it only two credit hours, even if the other school grants the course three or more credits.
 (Fifty minutes is considered one contact hour.) **

 Dual degree students should check for special policies to accommodate their programs.
 Dual degree students are reminded that they must add non-law courses to their LAW schedule during the add/drop period in order to receive LAW credit.

 Graduate School of Management

 Students who would like to enroll in GSM courses should go to the Graduate Programs Office at the School of Management, 595 Commonwealth Avenue, Room 104.
-Copies of the Fall 2013 GSM schedule are on the Student Link.
-MBA course descriptions are also available in our office and on the SMG website.
+Copies of the Fall 2014 GSM schedule are on the Student Link.
+MBA course descriptions are also on the SMG website.
 For most GSM courses, Non-degree candidates may register two weeks before the start of GSM classes.
 For more information on GSM courses you may call (617) 353-2673.

 School of Public Health

 To enroll in SPH courses students may file an SPH registration form in the Law Registrar's Office or stop by the SPH Registrar's Office at 715 Albany Street, Talbot Building, Room 210.
 Copies of the Fall 2014 SPH schedule will be available on the SPH website.
 For more information on SPH courses you may call (617) 638-4640.